 Sir Robert Cohan

 Returning to the Graham Company in 1962 for its European tour he soon became a Co-Director of the Company with Bertram Ross.
-In 1967, at the invitation of Robin Howard, he became the first Artistic Director of the Contemporary Dance Trust in London and as such was the founder Artistic Director of The Place, London Contemporary Dance School and London Contemporary Dance Theatre, which he directed for the next 20 years.
+In 1967, at the invitation of Robin Howard, he became the first Artistic Director of the Contemporary Dance Trust in London and as such was the founder Artistic Director of The Place, London Contemporary Dance School and London Contemporary Dance Theatre, which he directed for the next 22 years.

-As director of LCDT he created many works for the Company in collaboration with leading composers and designers.
-Among them are Stages, No Man’s Land, Stabat Mater, Forest, Testament, the full length Dances of Love and Death (commissioned for the Edinburgh Festival), Ceremony, Interrogations, Agora, Phantasmagoria and Video Life.
+As director of LCDT he created, in collaboration with leading composers and designers, many works for the Company.
+These included Stages, No Man’s Land, Stabat Mater, Forest, Class, the full length Dances of Love and Death (commissioned for the Edinburgh Festival), Ceremony, Interrogations, Agora, Phantasmagoria and Video Life.

 BBC TV, who commissioned A Mass for Man broadcast in 1985, has also broadcast his Waterless Method of Swimming Instruction, Cell, Forest, Stabat Mater and Nympheas.

-Robert Cohan has been continually in demand as a director of choreographic courses, notably the International Course for Professional Choreographers and Composers which he directed six times.
+Sir Robert has been continually in demand as a director of choreographic courses, notably the International Course for Professional Choreographers and Composers which he directed six times.
 He has also directed professional choreographic courses in New Zealand and Canada.